valory-xyz/open-autonomy/docs/hot_reload.md

 make push-images build-deploy run-deploy
 ```

-This will deploy a hardhat node to the cluster, along with the associated tendermint node.
+This will deploy a private hardhat container to the cluster, along with the associated agent service, configured to use the hardhat container.